Click here to sign up to RSSIG

 - October 2017: Workshop series on “Introduction to R for the Social Sciences“

 - Fall 2017: UF R weekly meetups

-RSSIG is an interest group for University of Florida social scientists who use or are learning how to use the R software environment for statistical analysis.
-RSSIG mainly works through a Canvas website to which UF students or faculty can register.
+RSSIG is an interest group for University of Florida social scientists who use or are learning how to use the R programming language for statistical analysis.
+RSSIG mainly works through a Canvas website to which any UF student or faculty can register.

-We aim to facilitate and coordinate R learning for UF social scientists, for example through workshops, courses, and similar events on campus; to distribute information about R learning resources and facilities at UF and beyond; to discuss R resources for social scientists (functions, packages, tutorials, websites, books, etc.); and to foster interaction among UF colleagues who are learning and using R.
+We aim to facilitate and coordinate R learning for UF social scientists through workshops, courses, and similar events on campus; to distribute information about R learning resources and facilities at UF and beyond; to discuss R resources for social scientists (functions, packages, tutorials, websites, books, etc.); and to foster interaction among UF colleagues who are learning and using R.